PhilippeBekaert/snd-hdspe/README.md

       rmmod snd-hdspm
       insmod hdspe.ko

-You need to stop all (audio) applications using the snd-hdspm driver before, in particular PulseAudio or the jack audio server.
+You need to stop all (audio) applications using the snd-hdspm driver before, in particular PulseAudio and the jack audio server.

 You may need to disable secure boot in your systems BIOS before you will be able to load this non-signed kernel module.